Skip to main content

 Michael helps NORC and its clients develop innovative tools and processes to leverage data for research and decision-making.

-As a consultant with over 15 years of data management experience, Michael advises clients across the spectrum on identifying and sourcing many types of restricted and public use data, including administrative health, employment, and police data.
-He architects and implements secure data sourcing, data management systems, dashboards, and web-based dissemination platforms.
-He helps teams work with legal and technical counterparts to establish the data sharing agreements and operational solutions needed to obtain sensitive data and manage it in compliance with applicable legal requirements.
+As a consultant with over 20 years of data management experience, Michael architects and implements secure data sourcing, data management systems, dashboards and web-based dissemination platforms for NORC’s health clients.
+He helps teams work with legal and technical counterparts to identify to establish data sharing agreements and technical solutions needed to obtain sensitive data and manage it in compliance with applicable legal requirements.
+He also advises companies on commercial off-the-shelf analytic tools that can help them accelerate their integration and use of disparate data.

 Project Contributions